-Lithia is a decidedly white-collar town, with fully 85.87% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lithia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lithia is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Lithia who work in management occupations (18.52%), sales jobs (11.24%), and office and administrative support (10.86%).
+There are especially a lot of people living in Lithia who work in management occupations (17.18%), sales jobs (11.21%), and office and administrative support (10.68%).

 Also of interest is that Lithia has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Lithia is a great place for families with children to consider.
-First of all, many other families with children live here, making Lithia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lithia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lithia is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lithia’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Lithia is a very ethnically-diverse town.
 The people who call Lithia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lithia residents report their race to be White, followed by Asian.
+The greatest number of Lithia residents report their race to be White, followed by Black or African-American.
 Lithia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.64% of the town’s residents.
-Important ancestries of people in Lithia include German, Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 16.65% of the town’s residents.
+Important ancestries of people in Lithia include Irish, German, English, Italian, and Polish.